MVerbakel/MVerbakel.github.io/_posts/2025-02-16-linear-regression.md

 ## Summary

 OLS is a simple, yet powerful technique for estimating the parameters of a linear regression model, but it relies on several assumptions to be effective.
 Other than misspecifications of the model (e.g. non-linear relationships, or omitted variables), the main limitation is it's sensitivity to outliers.
 While it is widely used in practice due to its efficiency and ease of interpretation, it is important to check whether the assumptions hold in a given dataset to ensure valid and reliable results.
 More complex models may better fit the data in some cases (e.g. Random Forest or XGBoost), which can be combined with something like SHAP for interpretation.
-However, in both cases, you should be careful to understand the data and model well if you're trying to make causal claims about the relationships between the features and the outcome.
+However, even then, you should be careful to understand the data and model if you're trying to make causal claims about the relationships between the features and the outcome.
+In these cases it's useful to use regression to generate hypotheses, but then use other methods to validate (e.g. randomised experiments).

 ## References:
 - For a more detailed refresher on Linear Algebra, Strang's [MIT course](https://ocw.mit.edu/courses/mathematics/18-06sc-linear-algebra-fall-2011/ax-b-and-the-four-subspaces/) is very good.
 Note, there's no need to scale the features when using the normal equation.